RubiconDeFi/brand-assets/README.md

 Please default to using the red full logo and logo mark on both light and dark backgrounds.

-If the red clashs with the background, you can use the white or black logos
+If the red clashes with the background, you can use the white or black logos